ladeak/SpanWorkshop/README.md

   PrintResult();
 }
 ```
 Where are those ```PipeOptions``` come from.
-Based on some empricial testing on my machine these values seemed to provide the fastest execution.
+Based on some empirical testing on my machine these values seemed to provide the fastest execution.

 ## Performance Measurements